yakshita24/Modular-Compiler-with-C-C-Framework/README.md

 # Compiler-Project
-This repository contains the compiler designed in C following the language specifications provided in _Language Specifications.pdf_ , as part of the course Compiler Construction at BITS Pilani.
+This repository contains the compiler designed in C following the language specifications provided in _Language Specifications.pdf_

 The compiler parses input files according to the language specifications, and if the input is syntactically and semantically correct, it is capable of generating corresponding assembly-level code.
 Some testcases have been provided in _Compiler/testcases_.